pythonarcade/arcade/doc/tutorials/edge_artifacts/index.rst

 Solutions
 ---------

-Arcade with auto-fix some of these issues.
 Keeping sprite sizes to a power of two will help.
 For pixel-art types of games, using the ``GL_NEAREST`` filter can also help.

-Arcade Auto-Fixes
-^^^^^^^^^^^^^^^^^

-Starting with Arcade 2.3.10, the actual coordinates sent to the graphics card are aligned to exact pixels.
-This helps in cases where we scale down or the program specifies a left edge that might fall on a coordinate like 100.5 instead of 100.
-It does not help if sprites are scaled up or rotated.

 Use The Power of Two
 ^^^^^^^^^^^^^^^^^^^^